 - the property value (i.e. will it increase over time)

-Write down your goals and keep them in mind when you’re looking at prospective properties.
+Write down your goals and keep them in mind when looking at prospective properties.
 You might also share your goals with your realtor, so they can help you decide which property is best for your investment needs.

 2. Evaluate Cash Flow